HCL-TECH-SOFTWARE/digital-experience/docs/dev-portlet/wpsbscfg.md

 **Tip:** You can also run the build-war-file or build-ear-file tasks to build the .war and .ear files.
 See the "Building .ear and .war files" link in the Related task section for information.

-Packaging a portlet and resources into a WAR file
+-   **Packaging a portlet and resources into a WAR file**

-:   Any JAR file utility can be used to build a WAR file.
-The following are examples of how to use the JAR file utility that is provided by WebSphere Application Server.
+    Any JAR file utility can be used to build a WAR file.
+The following are examples of how to use the JAR file utility that is provided by WebSphere® Application Server.

     -   To create a WAR file with the name `HelloWorld.war` and include all of the files in the `/WEB-INF` and `/images` directories: